ravi8470/Rails_Notes/rails_notes.md

 + adding index to columns whose data you need to check if it exists makes the searches faster, because index notes all the occurrences of a particular entry.
 + always create and run a new migration for any changes in DB structure.
 + create a production database by "$ bundle exec rake db:migrate RAILS_ENV=production"
++ Rails expects foreign key of the form <class_id> where class means the class name of the parent " database table" from which we are referencing the other table.
+This key has to be an attribute in the other table.
+Using this naming convention automatically creates foreign keys.

 ### Class
 + Class names in ruby must begin with a capital letter.